 Alleged 9/11 plotter blasts Obama in letter from Guantanamo

-The man who says he was the mastermind of the Sept.
-11 terrorist attack seeks to justify the plot as a "natural reaction" to U.S. foreign policy in a blistering letter sent to then President Barack Obama from the Guantanamo prison.
+The man who says he masterminded the Sept.
+11 terrorist attack condemns President Barack Obama and the U.S. in a letter sent from the Guantanamo prison.

 Comments